darenhua/devfest-2025/prd.md

 - **Data layer**:
   - A mock or minimal database (e.g., an in-memory JSON or a lightweight store like SQLite) containing coverage data.
-  - Possibly a separate file for plan info if we’re faking multiple insurers.
+  - Possibly a separate file for plan info if we're faking multiple insurers.

 **(Optional) AI / LLM Integration**
 - If time allows: